aboyalejandro/data-stack-to-go-duckdb-dbt/README.md

 make run
 ```
 - Once the data is present on the Google Sheet, connect Looker Studio to it.
 - If you want to query data.
-Uncomment line 45, 46, 47 and replace the command value with:
+Uncomment line 45, 46, 47 of docker-compose.yml and replace the command value with:

 ```sh
 sh -c "python model_export.py && tail -f /dev/null